 Restrictions should be implemented and enforced to prohibit the enactment of agreements designed to circumvent the principle of situs-based sales and redirect or divert sales tax revenues from other communities when the physical location of the affected businesses does not change.

-Sales tax rebate agreements involving online retailers are inappropriate because they have the effect of encouraging revenue to be shifted away from numerous communities and concentrated to the benefit of one.
-Any type of agreement that seeks to lure a retailer from one community to another within a market area should also be prohibited going forward.
+Sales tax rebate agreements involving online retailers can be inappropriate because they may have the effect of encouraging revenue to be shifted away from numerous communities and concentrated to the benefit of one.